 Why is this home-heating hack actually whack?

-Although closing vents in certain rooms of your home can help to redirect heated air to the areas of the house where it is needed most, it’s important to keep in mind that closing vents can cause issues with home air flow and can potentially damage your heating system, Bob Villa explains.
+Although closing vents in certain rooms of your home can help to redirect heated air to the areas of the house where it is needed most, it’s important to keep in mind that closing vents can cause issues with home air flow and can potentially damage your heating system, the Bob Vila website explains.

 One form of damage comes in what’s called a system strain.
 The ducts in a house are set up so that certain vents supply heated and cooled air to rooms, while other vents return air into the HVAC unit.